Manage queries and results

 If a cell is prevented from executing automatically, it will show a message with an option to execute the query.
 If the cell is connected to a BigQuery connection, it will also show an estimate of the amount of data that will be processed by the query:

-Count currently supports query cancellation for the following database connections:
+Count supports query cancellation for the all database connections.

 The effectiveness of cancelling a query from Count may depend on the database connection used, and in which step the cancellation was requested: